What is it made up from?

 It will cover a rough area of 10 metres square at the depth of 2″.

-Can I use the mulch inside the Greenhouse and store inside?
+Can I store Mulch inside?

 We would strongly recommend not to use the fresh mulch inside your greenhouse or store inside without it being very well ventilated.